Azure/azure-sdk-for-js/sdk/cosmosdb/cosmos/README.md

 - [CRUD on Container with hierarchical partition key](#container-hierarchical-partition-key)
 ### Create a database

 After authenticating your [CosmosClient](https://docs.microsoft.com/javascript/api/@azure/cosmos/cosmosclient?view=azure-node-latest), you can work with any resource in the account.
-The code snippet below creates a SQL API database.
+The code snippet below creates a NOSQL API database.

 ```js
 const { database } = await client.databases.createIfNotExists({ id: "Test Database" });